CGJennings/se3docs/docs/dm-res-settings.md

 }
 ```

+Alternatively, you can store default values for all of your component's in the [master settings for the relevant game](dm-setting-hierarchies.md).

 ## File format

 Settings files are plain text files that follow a specific syntax.
 Generally, each line in the file defines one setting using the format: